A concern we hear often from those considering a people counting system is,

 First, it’s important to clarify that people counting sensors are not security cameras.
 No video feed is recorded to a DVR.
 Video can be extracted in a small segment, which will be explained shortly.
 And the video quality is far from high-definition.

 As seen in the above YouTube video, when the sensor detects a human the software places a bubble on the head and tracks the person as they move through the detection area.
-This allows the sensor to capture “entrances” and “exits” as well as more advanced features such as queue metrics and dwell length.
+This allows it to capture “entrances” and “exits” as well as more advanced features such as queue metrics and dwell length.

 The sensor is equipped with these privacy filters:

 *Setting your sensor to Privacy Level 2 eliminates the ability to certify accuracy.
 Accuracy validation is performed by comparing the recorded video feed with the processor’s counts.
 If no video feed is available, our technical support team is unable to validate the counts.
-For example, a sensor may be under-counting because a display table was placed in the sensor’s detection area on a designated-virtual “count line”.
+For example, a sensor may be under-counting because a display table was placed in the detection area on a designated-virtual “count line”.
 Without the video feed, we couldn’t identify the table placement as the problem or precisely redraw the “count lines”.